urfavmichael/Console_File_Manager/README.md

-# Console_File_Manager
+# CONSOLE FILE MANAGER
-This is a simple file console manager that I made
+This is a simple file console manager that I made because I was bored lol

+# This is still work in progress, contributions will be highly appreciated!

+# IMPORTANT NOTICE:
+The executable "dirs" has been compiled on a Ubuntu 24.04.1 LTS machine so it may not work for you.
+To get the appropriate file, compile the file "dirs.c" on your machine with a C compiler of your choice.